#SheridanWorks - Celebrating National Co-op and Work-Integrated Learning Month

 Sheridan’s Career-Integrated Learning team and Faculties consider career education, competency development and career preparation as critical to our students’ success.
 We deliberately integrate career education into all forms of learning and we enable students to practice, reflect upon, understand, and apply their transferable skills.
 This happens in the classroom through experiential learning, in the workplace through work-integrated learning and outside of the classroom through our co-curricular activities.

 Our Career-Integrated Learning approach provides opportunities for students to explore their strengths and career aspirations, experience and practice their skills, and connect with employers and new networks.
 With more than 50 years of history in enabling our students to be career ready, we know that this approach works.
 We know that #SheridanWorks!

-- Explore: We assist you in linking knowledge of self, strengths and purpose with diverse academic and career options.
+- Explore: We assist our students in linking knowledge of self, strengths and purpose with diverse academic and career options.

-- Experience: Through work-integrated learning, experiential learning and co-curricular learning, you can improve your career resiliency, practice your transferable skills, and prepare for the world of work.
+- Experience: Through work-integrated learning, experiential learning and co-curricular learning, our students can improve their career resiliency, practice their transferable skills, and prepare for the world of work.

 - Connect: We facilitate introductions and relationships with employers, mentors, career events and job opportunities.

 Check out these co-op and WIL success stories to learn more about the dynamic students we have putting their skills to work: